Running a small business in Canada today means finding new ways to grow, connect, and deliver for your customers in a shifting landscape.

 This information is for informational purposes only and does not constitute legal advice.

-Your Action Plan: Best Practices for Smooth Clearance
+Your Action Plan: Best Practices for Smooth Customs Clearance

-Staying resilient in today’s cross‑border environment starts with a clear, simple plan.
-To avoid added costs, delays, or penalties, it’s critical that your commercial invoices and compliance processes are airtight.
-Here’s a practical action plan to keep momentum—and customer trust—high.
+Staying resilient in today’s cross-border environment starts with a clear, simple plan.
+To avoid added costs, delays, or penalties, keep your commercial invoices and compliance processes airtight.
+Here’s an action plan so you can protect momentum and customer trust.

 1. Ensure Your Documentation is Flawless

-Complete and accurate information is no longer optional; it's essential.
+Complete and accurate information is essential.
 Pay close attention to these details on your Commercial Invoice:

 ● Goods Description: Describe the product clearly and accurately.
 Include what it is, what it is made of, and its intended use.

-● Tariff Classification: Use the correct 10‑digit HS/HTS code for the destination country.
-This code is based on your product's specifications.
+● Tariff Classification: Use the correct 10-digit HS/HTS code for the destination country.
+Base the code on your product’s specifications.

 ● Customs Value: State the price paid or payable for the goods as sold for export to the destination.